 Make sure prior periods are locked to prevent prior period posting

 Ensure EIN, Company Name, Industry, and Addresses are all correct and filled in

 Walk through detailed settings with client to ensure everything is setup and working as they wish or that makes sense for their business (project tracking, Purchase Orders, etc.)

 Connect Bank Feeds (I do this over a Zoom call with client and give them mouse control to complete the setup themselves).

 Make sure Inventory is setup correctly - all items should be connected to Income/Revenue/Sales GL Account for the Sales side, Inventory Asset for Purchases, and COGS for inventory adjustments.

 Sales Tax—Do research on the client’s behalf to make sure they know the sales tax filing requirements.
 Many clients let this slip, so this is something I do complimentary as part of my onboarding.
 Even if they only provide services—you’d be surprised how many states require sales tax on certain services.
 Clients usually expect this from you, as well, so this only protects you further from issues down the road.
 Save the research in your client’s permanent file, whether the research indicates yes to sales tax or no.

 This is a rough outline of how I tackle a new client’s books.
 I hope you find this useful and gives you the confidence to just start putting yourself out there and getting clients.
 This is truly the best time of year to be helping businesses get in shape.

 Remember not to let those pesky limiting beliefs in your way, but if you truly feel you need extra support or knowledge around how to best serve your clients, find the education you need and find a mentor.
-Onboarding On Autopilot can help you streamline the onboarding process.
+Dubsado Decoded can help you streamline the onboarding process.
 I’ll be opening up a mentorship program this quarter, so apply here if you’d like to work with me!